-L. Portions of development sites that are designated as tree preservation areas shall be protected during construction and shall remain undisturbed in perpetuity.
+- J. Tree preservation areas shall not be located on any deeded lot. - K. Portions of development sites that are designated as tree preservation areas shall be protected during construction and shall remain undisturbed in perpetuity.
 The property owner or applicant shall be responsible for the erection of any and all barriers necessary to protect any existing or installed trees from damage both during and after construction.
-These tree protection zones shall be clearly labeled on

-M. Where removal of existing trees is approved within tree preservation areas, new trees shall be installed in the general vicinity of the trees removed.
-The replacement trees shall be selected from the Tree Species List and shall cover the same or greater

-- 1. A payment in lieu of tree replacement may be allowed, subject to approval by the Zoning Administrator in cases where site area is insufficient or it is otherwise impractical to replant trees on site. - 2.
+These tree protection zones shall be clearly labeled on development plans and subject to inspection by Town officials. - L. Where removal of existing trees is approved within tree preservation areas, new trees shall be installed in the general vicinity of the trees removed.
+The replacement trees shall be selected from the Tree Species List and shall cover the same or greater canopy area at time of maturity. - 1.
+A payment in lieu of tree replacement may be allowed, subject to approval by the Zoning Administrator in cases where site area is insufficient or it is otherwise impractical to replant trees on site. - 2.
 The payment shall be based on the total replacement cost of the trees.
 The applicant is responsible for providing price quotes and such quotes shall be certified by a North Carolina registered forester, registered Landscape Architect, or an ISA certified arborist.